Vikindor/twitch-keep-tab-active/README.md

 - Focuses purely on **client-side** behavior — it doesn’t bypass server-side throttling or ad systems.
 - May behave differently with extensions that modify Twitch’s player or tab activity.
 - Twitch frequently updates their SPA — if something breaks, please report it.
-- Use responsibly and respect Twitch’s content policies.